less0/heic-convert/README.md

 | `DOTNET_WatchDirectory` | The directory the application watches at.
 Effectively defaults to `"/app/in"`. |
 | `DOTNET_OutDirectory` | The directory the merged PDFs are written to.
 Effectively defaults to `"/app/out"` |
 | `DOTNET_ErrorDirectory` | The directory, erroneous PDFs are written to.
 Effectively defaults to `"/app/error"` |

-## Using the same input and output directory

-If the input and output directory are the same, the merged file will be written to the input directory and be merged with the next file that comes in.
-The application does not takes this into account at the moment, therefor, the configuration should not point to the same directory for watching and merging.